Son of man (Christianity): Comparison to Son of God

+Researchers often see Son of man and Son of God as contrasting titles.
+Originally, these designations were understood in light of Christ’s two natures: Son of man expressed Jesus’ humanity, while Son of God expressed his divinity.
+Later scholarship then reversed that evaluation.
+The title "Son of God" is bestowed on other historical figures like Jacob and Solomon; but the Son of man title is claimed only by Jesus.
+Son of God came to be recognized as a human being, while Son of man, contrary to intuition, was understood as a heavenly being, alluding to the One mentioned in Daniel 7.

-While of all the Christological titles used in the New Testament, Son of God has had one of the most lasting impacts in Christian history and has become part of the profession of faith by many Christians, the proclamation of Son of man has never been an article of faith in Christianity.
+Of all the Christological titles used in the New Testament, Son of God has had one of the most lasting impacts in Christian history and has become part of the profession of faith by many Christians, the proclamation of Son of man has never been an article of faith in Christianity.
 Thus in the mainstream popular context it is the Son of God title which implies the full divinity of Jesus as part of the Holy Trinity of Father, Son and the Spirit.

 In the 5th century, Saint Augustine wrote at length on the Son of God and its relationship with the Son of man, positioning the two issues in terms of the dual nature of Jesus as both divine and human in terms of the hypostatic union.
 He wrote:

-Christ Jesus, the Son of God, is God and Man: God before all worlds, man in our world....
+Christ Jesus, the Son of God, is God and Man: God before all worlds, man in our world...

 But since he is the only Son of God, by nature and not by grace, he became also the Son of Man that he might be full of grace as well.